 Section 5.
 Meal Allowances.
 B. Noon Meal.
 Modify “Noon Meal” to be eligible must be in travel status overnight or before 6:00 a.m.

-Eligibility for noon meal reimbursement shall be based upon the employee being on assignment, over thirty-five (35) miles from their temporary or permanent work station, with the work assignment extending over the normal noon meal period.
+Eligibility for noon meal reimbursement shall be based upon the employee being on assignment, away from their temporary or permanent work station, in a travel status overnight or if the employee departs from home in an assigned travel status before 6:00 A.M.

 Section 5.
 Meal Allowances.
 D. Reimbursement Amount.
 Delete list of high cost metropolitan areas and use IRS list (excluding any cities within Minnesota).

-Except for the metropolitan areas listed below, the maximum reimbursement for meals including tax and gratuity, shall be:
+Except for the high cost localities identified by the Internal Revenue Service (IRS) (excluding those in Minnesota), the maximum reimbursement for meals including tax and gratuity, shall be:

-For the following metropolitan areas the maximum reimbursement shall be:
+For high cost localities as identified by the IRS (specifically excluding any cities within Minnesota), the maximum reimbursement shall be:

-The metropolitan areas are:

-Atlanta Baltimore

-Boston Chicago

-Cleveland Dallas/Fort Worth

-Denver Detroit

-Hartford Houston

-Kansas City Los Angeles

-Miami New Orleans

-New York City Philadelphia

-Portland, OR San Diego

-San Francisco Seattle

-St. Louis Washington, D.C.

-See Appendix L for details related to the boundaries of the above-mentioned metropolitan areas.

-The metropolitan areas also include any location outside the forty-eight (48) contiguous United States.

 ARTICLE 19 – RELOCATION ALLOWANCES